 I think for what we do, we are very very poorly paid [...] because I think that we are doing social workers jobs most of the time, and not getting any of the financial rewards or recognition.
-A qualitative study of the views and experiences of those working in residential children's homes

 Subtheme 4: Although challenging, the role is unique, enjoyable and rewarding